darbinreyes/subparprogrammer/C/KnR/knr_C_review.md

 # Appendix C - Summary of Changes

 Delta of First edition of this book to the current ANSI standard edition of the book.

-# next 	"The Standard places explicit minima"
+# Appendix A - Reference Manual

+## A.1 Introduction

+An "interpretation" of the official ANSI C standard.